cQuran/wigglypuff/README.md

 ![arch](assets/mobile.png)
 ## Contribution guidelines

-**If you want to contribute to Wigglypuff, be sure to review the [contribution guidelines](CONTRIBUTING.md).
+**If you want to contribute to WigglIO, be sure to review the [contribution guidelines](CONTRIBUTING.md).
 This project adheres to Wigglypuff's [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.**